- Supply chains must prioritize flexibility and efficiency to combat market pressures.

 To navigate these changes, supply chain companies are prioritizing automation technologies like mobile inventory.
 Mobile drives flexibility, efficiency and productivity.

-Still, many are hesitant to make a change—despite 60% agreeing that just seconds-faster workflows can lead to big time and cost savings.
+Still, many are hesitant to make a change—despite 60% agreeing that just seconds-faster workflows can lead to significant time and cost savings.

 This begs the question: If you haven’t automated inventory workflows, then how much are your inefficient manual processes costing you each day?
 Each year?